i. The End

 In fact, throughout the fight, the evidence had been steadily mounting, and the truth began to loom over Sakura, casting its dark shadow over her: he was a lost cause.

 Meanwhile Sasuke stood across from her without a glimmer of sweat to show despite the heat and their drawn out battle.
 Only a thin line of red marred his cheek where she had managed to get in a knick with her kunai.
-His eyes remained hollow, and not once did she see a hint of recognition flicker in their depths.
-Sakura suddenly thought of Sasori's wooden puppets: empty husks with human faces.
+His eyes remained hollow and Sakura suddenly thought of Sasori's wooden puppets: empty husks with human faces.

 When his feet touched the ground, Sakura stood facing the same direction with a look of surprise and a missing arm.
-Her eyes slid down to her shoulder and she stared at the gristly wound spewing blood.
+Her eyes slid down to her shoulder and she stared at the gristly wound.

 The world slowed for a moment, her horror suspended over her by thin thread.
 One knee came crashing down then the other.
 From the outer belts of her consciousness, she sensed the pain building like the swell of an incoming wave.